hackupc/legal-page/_documents/terms_and_conditions.md

 1. All team members should be reachable by any member of the organization team during the event.
 1. All team members should be present at the event.
 Leaving the venue for some time to hack elsewhere or sleep is allowed.
 1. Teams can of course gain advice and support from organizers, volunteers, sponsors, mentors and other related people to the hackathon.
-1. All work on a project should be done at the Hackathon.
+1. All work on a project should be done during the Hackathon.
 1. Teams can use an idea they had before the event.
 1. Teams can work on ideas that have already been done.
 Hacks do not have to be "innovative".
 If somebody wants to work on a common idea they should be allowed to do so and should be judged on the quality of their hack.
 These days it's hard to find something that's fully original and teams might not know an idea has been done before anyway.
 1. Teams can work on an idea that they have worked on before (as long as they do not re-use code).